 Lead the field is a collection of advice about personal development, originally only offered in audio format.
-Fortunately, a book offering an exact transcription was recently published, which allowed me to read it and to offer you a review of it today – it is a lot harder for me to understand spoken English than written, and while audio books have undeniable advantages, such as being able to do other things while you read them, and use the time in transit or traveling for self improvement, I much prefer a good book when it comes to soaking up knowledge, reflecting and taking notes.
+Fortunately, a book offering an exact transcription was published, which allowed me to read it and to offer you a review – it is a lot harder for me to understand spoken English than written, and while audio books have undeniable advantages, such as being able to do other things while you read them, and use the time in transit or traveling for self improvement, I much prefer a good book when it comes to soaking up knowledge, reflecting and taking notes.
 I love to write post-it notes which I stick on the paragraphs that speak to me – difficult to do that with an audio CD.

 In this book, which is enthusiastic and brimming with energy, Earl Nightingale insists on the fact that success in life is not due to luck and circumstances, but to principles based on good sense and habits that are easy to acquire on the condition that you practice them every day.
 I will paint you a panoramic, chapter by chapter: